 Use Inappropriate content:

-Messages containing religious, political, racially, or sexually offensive content, profanity, insults, or other inappropriate content will be removed; the member's posting privileges may also be revoked.
+Messages containing religious, political, racially, or sexually offensive content, name calling, profanity, insults, or other inappropriate content will be removed; the member's posting privileges may also be revoked.

 Post advertisements or solicitations: